Ditch cleaning versus wetland restoration – Effects on mercury in water

 Forest ditch.
 Photo.

-This project evaluates how two opposing forest activities, ditch cleaning and wetlands restoration, effects the runoff concentrations and loads of total mercury and bioavailable methyl-mercury.
-The study includes both an intensively monitored and controlled experimental field site in Västerbotten (Trollberget) and a synoptic set-up of sites, along the north-east coastland, covering a range of catchment characteristics.
+This project evaluated how two opposing forest activities, ditch cleaning and wetlands restoration, effects the runoff concentrations and loads of total mercury and bioavailable methyl-mercury.
+The study included both an intensively monitored and controlled experimental field site in Västerbotten (Trollberget) and a synoptic set-up of sites, along the north-east coastland, covering a range of catchment characteristics.

 Background